redgeneLauren/HTMLcourse-sample/Content/NestingAndAttributes.facts.md

     - Nesting helps to easily differentiate between code and content.

-    - When an HTML code is not properly nested it may affect the visual appearance of the output of a web page.
+    - When an HTML code is not properly nested it may affect the visual appearance of a web page.
 The HTML code will not render properly due to HTML elements and tags are out of place.

     - The code below shows a proper nested HTML.